cabrerahector/recently/readme.txt

 == Description ==

-Let's face it: WordPress' default Recent Posts widget does the job as described, but it's not very flexible.
+Let's face it: WordPress' default Recent Posts widget does the job as promised, but it's not very flexible.
 Things like excluding certain entries from the list or displaying recent posts by category can't be done with the stock Recent Posts widget.
 Therefore, let me introduce Recently.

 Recently is a WordPress widget that displays your site's most recent posts.
 And it doesn't stop there: